The Role Of Essential Oils In Pregnancy

 It is important to always check the safety precautions of any essential oil before using it.
 However, there is some dispute about which essential oils are safe to use during pregnancy and which aren’t.
 There just isn’t much evidence to support either case.
 So some common sense is needed.

-Some essential oils that most aromatherapists advise to avoid during pregnancy include Anise, Basil, Bay Laurel, Birch, Camphor (brown or yellow should be avoided but we only sell white camphor which is fine), Cassia, Cedar Atlas, Cedar Leaf (Thuja), Cinnamon Leaf, Cinnamon Bark, Clary Sage, Clove Bud, Cypress (safe after the first 5 months), Fennel, Frankincense, Hyssop, Juniper Berry, Lemongrass, Morocco Blue Chamomile (Tansy), Mugwort, Myrrh, Nutmeg, Oregano, Parsley Seed, Pennyroyal, Pine (dwarf), Rose Otto (avoid during the first 3 months of pregnancy), Rosemary, Sage, Savory, Tarragon, Thyme (Red Thymol or Borneol), Vitex, Wintergreen, Wormwood.
+Some essential oils that most aromatherapists advise to avoid during pregnancy include Anise, Basil, Bay Laurel, Birch, Camphor (brown or yellow should be avoided but we only sell white camphor which is fine), Cassia, Atlas Cedarwood, Cedar Leaf (Thuja), Cinnamon Leaf, Cinnamon Bark, Clary Sage, Clove Bud, Cypress (safe after the first 5 months), Fennel, Frankincense, Hyssop, Juniper Berry, Lemongrass, Morocco Blue Chamomile (Tansy), Mugwort, Myrrh, Nutmeg, Oregano, Parsley Seed, Pennyroyal, Pine (dwarf), Rose Otto (avoid during the first 3 months of pregnancy), Rosemary, Sage, Savory, Tarragon, Thyme (Red Thymol or Borneol), Vitex, Wintergreen, Wormwood.

 Although some essential oils companies recommend the use of Frankincense during pregnancy, we don’t because it stimulates blood flow in the pelvic area and uterus and may induce menstruation, which may be dangerous for an unborn fetus.